AlberteVallentin/Dat-BI-Gruppe7/README.md

 ---

 ## Feedback for moderator
 By clicking this link you can view a google docs file where each group member has written their feedback for the Moderator.
-Just click on a group members name in the menu to the left.
+Just click on a group member's name in the menu to the left.

 https://docs.google.com/document/d/1L6qfNpk3U535JQsXDJuy-SeXQDQ6648tX9VZY33LJOs/edit?usp=sharing